vfmd/vfmd-spec/syntax.md

         > inside a list item

     -   List item with a code-block.
-The code-block should be indented by 4 spaces (or 1 tab) from the starting position of this paragraph.
+The code-block should be indented by 4 spaces from the starting position of this paragraph.

             int main() {
                 return 42;